 Marriage is about mutual respect

 In a healthy marriage, both partners have mutual respect for one another.
 Don’t try to control your spouse.
-Don’ demand your own way either.
+Don’t demand your own way either.
 Learn to collaborate, especially in making big decisions such as spending money and raising children.
 Marriage does not mean the two of you are no longer free.
 You are still two individual people who chose to share lives together.

 Marriage is about acceptance